Manars0/Alarm-Clock.py/README.md

 ## Project Purpose
 This project was created to practice working with **Tkinter for GUI design**
 and **time-based logic in Python**.
+> This project demonstrates the use of basic GUI components, real-time checks, and system sound alerts in Python.
 ## Features
 - Set a specific alarm time
 - Beep sound notification when alarm rings